mathspp/mathspp/pages/02.blog/python-black-friday-2023/item.md

  - [The Python Coding Place](https://thepythoncodingplace.com) lifetime membership (by Stephen Gruppeta) is 70% off, no code needed.

  - [Python Morsels](https://www.pythonmorsels.com/lifetime-access-sale/) (by Trey Hunner) lifetime access for the price of a 2-year subscription, no code needed.

+ - Reuven Lerner's [new membership offer is 25% off](https://lernerpython.com/bfcm-2023/) for the first 100 members.

 ## Miscellanious